-Castrate-resistant prostate cancer (CRPC) and neuroendocrine carcinoma of the prostate are invariably fatal diseases for which only palliative therapies exist.
-As part of a prostate tumor sequencing program, a patient tumor was analyzed using Illumina genome sequencing and a matched renal capsule tumor xenograft was generated.
-Both tumor and xenograft had a homozygous 9p21 deletion spanning the MTAP, CDKN2, and ARF genes.
-It is rare for this deletion to occur in primary prostate tumors, yet approximately 10% express decreased levels of methylthioadenosine phosphorylase (MTAP) mRNA.
+Castrate resistant prostate cancer (CRPC) and neuroendocrine carcinoma of the prostate are invariably fatal diseases for which only palliative therapies exist.
+As part of a prostate tumour sequencing program, a patient tumour was analyzed using Illumina genome sequencing and a matched renal capsule tumour xenograft was generated.
+Both tumour and xenograft had a homozygous 9p21 deletion spanning the MTAP, CDKN2 and ARF genes.
+It is rare for this deletion to occur in primary prostate tumours yet approximately 10% express decreased levels of MTAP mRNA.
 Decreased MTAP expression is a prognosticator for poor outcome.
-Moreover, it seems that this deletion is more common in CRPC than in primary prostate cancer.
-We show for the first time that treatment with methylthioadenosine and high dose 6-thioguanine causes marked inhibition of a patient-derived neuroendocrine xenograft growth while protecting the host from 6-thioguanine toxicity.
-This therapeutic approach can be applied to other MTAP-deficient human cancers as deletion or hypermethylation of the MTAP gene occurs in a broad spectrum of tumors at high frequency.
+Moreover, it appears that this deletion is more common in CRPC than in primary prostate cancer.
+We show for the first time that treatment with methylthioadenosine and high dose 6-thioguanine causes marked inhibition of a patient derived neuroendocrine xenograft growth while protecting the host from 6-thioguanine toxicity.
+This therapeutic approach can be applied to other MTAP-deficient human cancers since deletion or hypermethylation of the MTAP gene occurs in a broad spectrum of tumours at high frequency.
 The combination of genome sequencing and patient-derived xenografts can identify candidate therapeutic agents and evaluate them for personalized oncology.
-Mol Cancer Ther; 11(3); 775-83. ©2012 AACR.